You may find that you know much of what you will find on this page, but you may not always apply what you know.

 3) Keep objects close to your body when lifting and carrying**

-The farther the object is from your body, the greater the strain will be.
+The greater the horizontal distance between the object and your upper body, the greater the strain will be.

 - Slide objects close to you before lifting them